 Also, he was responsible for incorporating Latin influences into Ellington’s repertoire with compositions such as “Moonlight Fiesta”, “Jubilesta”, “Caravan” and “Perdido” among others.
 As a senior and highly respected member of the Ellington orchestra, Tizol was also responsible for rehearsing and integrating new musicians into the band during Ellington’s absence.
 In his autobiography, Ellington describes Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”

-Lesser known but no less significant, Tizol was also a racial trailblazer who paved the way for the next generation of Latin musicians.
-During his lifetime Tizol endured the indignity of being called a “blob of sour crème in a black bowl of caviar,” and was forced to adhere to “color codes” by blackening his face for the films Black and Tan (1929) and Check and Double Check (the 1930s).
-The fact that Tizol made a conscious choice to work with primarily black jazz orchestra’s, married Rosebud Brown-Tizol, an African American and lived in a mostly African-American community in Washington, DC during a time when racial inequities were the order of the day speaks volumes about Tizol’s determination and moral fiber.
-When the Duke Ellington Orchestra toured the South and restaurants refused to serve African-American members Tizol’s response was, “If you don’t serve them, you don’t serve me because I am with them.”
+Lesser known but no less significant, Tizol was a racial trailblazer who paved the way for the next generation of Latin musicians.
+During his lifetime Tizol endured the indignities of being called a “blob of sour crème in a black bowl of caviar.”
+Also, he was forced to adhere to “color codes” and blackening his face for the films Black and Tan (1929) and Check and Double Check (the 1930s).
+The fact that Tizol made a conscious choice to work with primarily black jazz orchestra’s, marry an African American woman (Rosebud Brown) and live in a mostly African-American community in Washington, DC at a time when racial inequities were the order of the day speaks volumes about Tizol’s character and moral fiber.
+When the Duke Ellington Orchestra toured the South and restaurants refused to serve its members Tizol’s typical response was, “If you don’t serve them, you don’t serve me because I am with them.”
 Ironically, his detractors accused him of “trying to pass for black.”

-During his long and illustrious career Tizol also worked extensively with Harry James, Nat King Cole, Frank Sinatra, Nelson Riddle, Louie Bellson, Billy Strayhorn, Woody Herman, Sy Zentner, Bing Crosby, Ella Fitzgerald, Jimmy Durante, B.B.
-King, Rosemary Clooney, Billy Holiday, Ethel Waters, Ben Webster and Sarah Vaughan among others.
+During his long, illustrious career Tizol also worked with Harry James, Nat King Cole, Frank Sinatra, Nelson Riddle, Louie Bellson, Billy Strayhorn, Woody Herman, Sy Zentner, Bing Crosby, Ella Fitzgerald, Jimmy Durante, B.B.
+King, Rosemary Clooney, Billy Holiday, Ethel Waters, Ben Webster, and Sarah Vaughan among others.

-Serrano also devotes a chapter to Tizol’s contemporaries, Rafael Hernández, Rafael Escudero and Rafael Duchesne among others and another chapter to Tizol’s compositions.
+Serrano also devotes a chapter to Tizol’s contemporaries, Rafael Hernández, Rafael Escudero and Rafael Duchesne among others.
+Also, another chapter is dedicated to Tizol’s compositions.

-“I’ve not seen this quote ever,” said Serrano, “It is timely.
-Sublette realizes that the Puerto Rican participation in jazz is important and unique.
-It resulted in a new hybrid.
-I agree with him.”
+“I’ve not seen this quote,” said Serrano, “It’s timely.
+Sublette realizes that Puerto Rican participation in jazz is important and unique.
+Also, it resulted in a new hybrid.”

-Serrano is currently working on a follow-up to Puerto Rican Musicians of the Harlem Renaissance and other projects include biographies on Puerto Rican pianists Noro Morales and Joe Loco.
+Serrano is currently working on a follow-up to Puerto Rican Musicians of the Harlem Renaissance and other projects including biographies of the Puerto Rican pianists Noro Morales and Joe Loco.